 A grand slam is a home run hit with runners on first, second, and third base.
 It is the ultimate hit in baseball as it scores four runs.

 The single-season leaders with 6 grand slams each are Don Mattingly of the New York Yankees in 1987 and Travis Hafner of the Cleveland Indians in 2006.
 The National League record of 5 grand slams is shared by Ernie Banks of the Chicago Cubs in 1955 and Albert Pujols of the St. Louis Cardinals in 2009.
+In the minor leagues, Bob Crues hit 8 grand slams in the very hitter-friendly West Texas-New Mexico League in 1948.

 In the early days of baseball, a grand slam was often an inside-the-park home run, but nowadays that is exceedingly rare.